-Based on the relevant legislative instruments, as detailed above, it transpires that the protective measures of the Business Premises Ordinance regarding payment of rent and water/fuel bills are in fact only available to tenants that are "private individuals [or] legal entities operating an economic activity" and satisfying all of the following criteria:
+Based on the relevant legislative instruments, as detailed above, it transpires that the protective measures of the Business Premises Ordinance regarding payment of rent and water/fuel bills are in fact only available to tenants that are "French tax resident private individuals or legal entities operating an economic activity" and that satisfy the conditions and criteria defined under 1° and 3° to 8° of Article 1 and under 1° and 2° of Article 2 of Decree No. 2020-371 aforementioned.